RuneDD/GCP-CloudRun-VPC-Integration-Module/README.md

 Your contributions are always welcome!
 If you have a fix or improvement you'd like to contribute, you can create a pull request following the standard GitHub process:

 1. Fork the repository and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
+2. If you've added code that should be tested, add tests and fallbacks.
-3. If you've changed APIs, update the documentation.
+3. If you've changed APIs or added variables update the documentation.
-4. Ensure the test suite passes.
+4. Ensure the configuration works and is valid (terraform validate).
-5. Make sure your code lints.
+5. Make sure your is formatted correctly (terraform fmt).
 6. Issue that pull request!

 By contributing, you agree that your contributions will be licensed under the project's license.